 Get More Information

-The best place to go for information on the chargeback process as well as any changes is usually the source.
+The best place to find information on the chargeback process as well as any changes is usually at the source.
 Make sure to ask your acquirer for their specific requirements.
 Here are a few guides from some well-known payment service providers to get you started:

 Mastercard Chargeback Guide

 American Express Guides (you must log in to download the Complete Disputes Guide)